AU-BCE-EE/Hafner-2024-ALFAM2-dev/README.md

 Some of these are described here.

 ### `scripts`
-`main.R` runs everything, but it would take a day or so to run because of the bootstrap part.
+`main.R` runs everything, but it would take a day or more to run because of the bootstrap part.
 Some parts are described here.

 The `subset.R` and `prep.R` scripts get measurement data ready.